kiriaze/simple-multi-cpts/README.md

 ### How?
 1. Download/Clone, install and activate plugin.
 2. Place hook into theme functions. ( Preferably into abstracted module, look @ simple. ) Note: Capitalise first letter.
 3. Notice how not every post type needs a tax or rewrite, however since this plugin works in array association, you will need to add an empty string for that relation.
+Allows for an array of multiple taxonomies to be passed to each cpt.

 ```
 // hook into simple multi cpts